MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-performance-dashboard.md

 # Using performance dashboards in Migration Manager

-Migration performance can be impacted by network infrastrucutre, file size, migration time, and throttling.
-Understanding these will help you plan and maximize the efficiency of your migration.
+Migration performance can be impacted by network infrastructure, file size, migration time, and throttling.
+Understanding these areas will help you plan and maximize the efficiency of your migration.

 ## Filtering options